GPS-GmbH/docs/index.md

 ---
 # One System.
 Many Applications.

-With the sicon ecosystem, you can easily collect, aggregate and visualize data of any sensor.
-Do you need a better overview of Sicon.OS capabilities?
+With the SICON ecosystem, you can easily collect, aggregate and visualize data of any sensor.
+Do you need a better overview of SICON.OS capabilities?
 [Visit the website](https://gps-stuttgart.de)

 ![](/sicon-infographics-v2-1.gif)